Dungeon Crawler Carl: Graphic novel

 Dungeon Crawler Carl: Crocodile is an upcoming graphic novel set in the Dungeon Crawler Carl universe that will be published by Vault Comics.
 Plans for the book, which will be part of the series canon, were announced in August 2025; the following month, Vault Comics revealed that the graphic novel would follow the Crocodilian mercenary Florin DuPont and would be named Dungeon Crawler Carl: Crocodile.
 Michael Moreci and Brett Bean have been selected to work on the graphic novel's story and artwork.
 Funding for the graphic novel will be raised via a crowdfunding campaign.
+The campaign was successful, raising $2.6million against a $50,000 goal.
+The graphic novel is set to be released in March 2027.

 Games

-On July 29, 2025, Renegade Game Studios announced that they had partnered with Dinniman to develop a tabletop role playing game set in the Dungeon Crawler Carl universe.
+On July 29, 2025, Renegade Game Studios announced that they had partnered with Dinniman to develop a tabletop role-playing game set in the Dungeon Crawler Carl universe.
 The game is scheduled to release in 2026.
 Renegade also announced plans to develop board games and deck-building games for the series in the future.
+Renegade launched a BackerKit crowdfunding campaign for both the tabletop RPG and Unstoppable, a deck-building game using a ruleset similar to Mystic Vale, on April 14, 2026, with over $4.5 million raised on its first day, and nearing $10 million before it closed.

+Merchandise

+Playmates Toys is producing several lines of toys, figurines, trading cards, and other goods based on the series, set for initial release around July 2026.
+Maeve Chocolate (formerly Seattle Chocolates) partnered with Dinniman to make a non-alcoholic "Virgin Dirty Shirley" flavored bar, based on a beverage Princess Donut comes to prefer while in the dungeon, with packaging themed around Dungeon Crawler Carl.